 The majority of Phu Quoc is blanketed in forest, with Phu Quoc National Park covering more than half the island.
 It’s a conglomeration of thick primary dipterocarp forest, stark-white melaleuca woodlands and coastal dry forest.
 Tangled mangroves creep out into the sea, creating waterways in the park’s marine reserve where dugongs swim.

-Suggested itineraries featuring Phu Quoc
+Suggested itinerary featuring Phu Quoc

 This sample itinerary will give you an idea of what is possible when you travel in Phu Quoc, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.